rsenna/containers-sync-fix/README.md

+# Containers Sync *Fix*

+This is a webextension which would **fix** sync firefox containers across multiple devices.

+---

 ## 2025-08-16

-This repo was forked from [ramkumar-kr/containers-sync](https://github.com/ramkumar-kr/containers-sync), which has not been updated since 2019 (6 years ago).
+This repo was forked from [ramkumar-kr/containers-sync](https://github.com/ramkumar-kr/containers-sync), which has the sole purpose of implementing container syncing across devices, and which has not been updated since 2019 (6 years ago).

-Currently, Firefox *does* provide container syncing — or at least it tries to.
+Currently, Firefox *does* provide a default container syncing mechanism — or at least it *tries to*.
 The problem is that syncing across multiple devices is utterly **broken**:

 - It creates endless duplicates.